mute-key/arkos-es-art-book-next-4x3/README.md

 * Moved clock to top left and adjusted cordinate
 * Moved battery indiciator to top right and adjusted cordinate
 * Changed battery indiciator to frontend default and added spacing between icon and text
-* Added option to select system images between default and custom in `Theme Configuration -> System View: Image`.
+* Added option to select system images between default and custom in `THEME CONFIGURATION -> SYSTEM VIEW: IMAGE`.
 You can change theme also.
     - Added custom system images;
         - __nes__: *mega man 3*
         - __gb__: *pokemon yellow*